ceford/cefjdemos-data-jdm-user-en/articles/modules/module-styles.md

 A module data entry form has an **Advanced** tab.
 Its fields vary with the type of module and you can see this for yourself by selecting a Menu module and comparing that with a Login module or Breadcrumbs module.
-You will see the following three form fields ralated to styling:
+You will see the following three form fields related to styling:

 * **Module Class** is a text field that allows you to add your own CSS class to the module container tag, usually a `<div>`.